ministryofjustice/security-guidance/docs/email.md

 When an email is sent to you, you are responsible for ensuring that everything in the email is handled correctly.
 This means looking after it to the standard required for that information.
 You mustn't send that information to another email address, where the required security standards might not be met.

-Never use auto-forwarding to forward emails from your MoJ business email address to another non-MoJ email address[1](#fntarg_1).
+Never use auto-forwarding to forward emails from your MoJ business email address to another non-MoJ email address.
 In particular, never forward email from your MoJ business email address to a personal email address.

+**Note:** An external email service is any service that is outside the `gov.uk` domain.

 There might be occasions when you have a genuine business need to auto-forward email to another email account, where the new address has the same or higher security standards.
 An example is forwarding from an MoJ business email address to another MoJ business email address.
 If you have business need for this, [ask](#contact-details) for help.